riv-eting/Python-Pipeline-Vir-Trivedi/README.md

 ^^Important to note: your --input should either be sampledata or fulldata.
 By inputting sampledata, the script will call the sampledata directory and use the sample fastq files (these only contain the first 10000 reads of the original fastq files found in fulldata.
 Sampledata will allow you to run a sample set of transcriptome files for a quick procedure.

-As the code runs, during the BLAST+ portion, you may find that you are asked if you are willing to replace certain files.
+As the code runs, during the BLAST+ portion, you MIGHT find that you are asked if you are willing to replace certain files.
 The answer is always yes.

 <img width="728" alt="image" src="https://github.com/riv-eting/Python-Pipeline-Vir-Trivedi/assets/118252671/4663979d-f400-4775-bce8-e9c500dc0fcb">